-- Learn the various Organs of immune system (L1) - Learn the typesof Immune Cells and their role in immune responses (L1) - Learn the components of immune regulation (L1) - Know about clonal selection of lymphocytes (L2)
+- Learn the various Organs of immune system (L2). - Learn the typesof Immune Cells and their role in immune responses (L2). - Learn the components of immune regulation(L2). - Know about clonal selection of lymphocytes (L2). - Learn about HLA typing (L2).

 Cytokines, Interleukins Interferons and their role.
 Immunoglobulin classes, structure and function.
 Isotypes, Allotypes and Idiotypes.
 Antibody diversity.
 Complement components and its role.
 Antigen-Antibody interactions and types.
 Types of hypersensitivity.
 Immunodeficiencies - SCID and AIDS.
 Autoimmunity and breakdown of self - tolerance.